vramperez/Accounting-Proxy/README.md

 ### POST .../newBuy

 Used by the store to notify a new buy.
-If the accounting proxy has been started over HTTPS, this requests should be signed with the Store cert; otherwise, they will be rejected.
+If the accounting proxy has been started over HTTPS, these requests should be signed with the Store cert; otherwise, they will be rejected.
 ```json
 {
  "orderId": "...",